iledarn/website-addons/website_sale_autopay/doc/index.rst

 * For multi-company:

-  Define company for eash of your products.
+  * Define company for eash of your products.
+  * Create accounts from ``Settings / Configuration / Invoicing`` menu:
+    * select template
+    * select currency.
+WARNING: select the same currency for all companies
+    * push ``[Apply]`` button

-  Create payment acquirers for each company you have.
+  * Create payment acquirers for each company you have.
     * In acquirer configuration select proper payment method

 Usage
 =====